 In the northern part of Nigeria, the planting season begins in June.
 Planting earlier has to be with irrigation.

 But Corn can be grown all year round.
-With functional irrigating system or regular hand watering.
+With a functional irrigating system or regular hand watering.

-At least 12-20 corns per person when planting corn to eat fresh.
+At least 12-20 corn per person when planting corn to eat fresh.

 Extend Harvest time to ensure a continuous harvest.

 Plant corn twice or thrice in one season meaning you can plant new corn seeds every 2 weeks for about 6 -8 weeks.

 Crops that can be grown alongside corn include cassava, beans, melon (Egusi), watermelon, cucumber.